Want to grow your law firm?

 Amazon and Zappos are well-known examples of customer-centric brands.
 They’ve spent years cultivating a culture built around what the customer wants, and its paid dividends.

-Here are seven steps you can take to boost customer service skills at your firm:
+Here are seven steps you can take to boost skills needed for customer service at your firm:

 A crucial step here is how you answer the phone.
 Make sure a human does it.
 It’s a tough task.
 Hire someone that is friendly, outgoing, and patient, that puts customers first, and that goes the extra mile to help clients.
 Once you find that person, empower him or her to make decisions and solve problems.
 Also, consider an answering service for 24/7 coverage.